 - If you are interested in policy but hate math; a public policy program might be a better fit.

-- If you are motivated enough to get into a good PhD program then ensure that your GPA, performance in specific math and economics classes, undergraduate research experience are top notch.
+- If you are motivated enough to get into a good PhD program then ensure that your GPA, undergraduate research experience and performance in specific math and economics classes are top notch.

 PhD Prepares for a plethora of Careers